MarkChase3/judd_lib/README.md

 This is a library of single header independent modules, that can create big applications when used together or with others APIs.

 ## Why that name?
 Donald Judd was a freaking cool guy, one of the first minimalistic thinkers.
-As this API is destined to be the simpler as possible, I decided to homage his work.
+As this API is destined to be the simpler as possible, I decided to pay a homage to his work.

 ## Why C?
 Because C is so freaking cool, man.